CloudGuy007/pace-me/README.md

 ## Getting Started

 This app is currently only available in the San Francisco Bay Area.
-Register now and sign up with a zip code in the Bay to start messaging other users in the area. **Disclaimer: until we have a sizable number of users in our database, there will be pre-generated dummy users with questionable data.**
+Register now and sign up with a zip code in the Bay to start messaging other users in the area. **Disclaimer: until we have a sizable number of users in our database, there will be pre-generated dummy users with slightly nonsensical data. :)**

 ## Guests